SrabanMondal/Typeflow/typeflow/docs/nodes.md

 | **Keep functions pure**              | Avoid global state or external mutations |
 | **Use standard types**               | `int`, `float`, `str`, `bool`, `tuple`, `list`, `dict`, `Callable`, `Any`, `Class` supported |

+**Note**: If you want to reuse function in multiple places, then don't use the same node, drag more nodes of same function into editor, and use them to different areas.
+Each function nodes even if same produces different(unique) outputs, so you can run the function with different inputs multiple times and get different output.
+So each node take **single input per input port**.

 ---

 ## Example: Image Resize Node